keyboard_arrow_up

 Hydraulic Maintenance and Safety

-• Wear gloves and safety glasses.
-Hydraulic fluids often contain chemicals that can irritate skin and eyes.
-A pinhole leak in the system can spray oil at very high pressure, injecting the oil into the skin.
-Accidental ingestion can cause grave illness.
+Wear gloves and safety glasses.
+Hydraulic fluids frequently contain chemicals that can irritate or damage the skin and eyes.
+Even more dangerous, a pinhole leak can spray fluid at extremely high pressure, potentially injecting oil into the skin.
+Ingesting hydraulic fluid, even accidentally, can lead to serious health consequences.

 Hydraulic Valve Terms